duytk1/CST8916_Assignment2/README.md

 ## Step 2: Write the simulation Python Scripts and queries for Azure stream analytics

-On premise, we prepare a python script for Azure
+On premise, we prepare a python script for generating data for devices in Azure

 ``` py
 import time